Singular symplectic spaces and holomorphic membranes: Degenerations to singular symplectic spaces

 \subsection{Lagrangian submanifolds of $\qg$-spaces}

-Recall that an orientable Lagrangian (or just only totally real) submanifold $L$ of a symplectic manifold $X^\circ$ admits a canonical trivialization of the top exterior power $\Lambda^n(T^*X^\circ)$ of the cotangent bundle $T^*X^\circ$ (computed with respect to any symplectically compatible almost complex structure) given by a real volume form on $L$.
+Recall that for an orientable Lagrangian (or just only totally real) submanifold $L$ of a symplectic manifold $X^\circ$ we have a canonical trivialization along $L$ of the top exterior power $\Lambda^n(T^*X^\circ)$ of the cotangent bundle $T^*X^\circ$ (computed with respect to any symplectically compatible almost complex structure) given by a real volume form on $L$.
 Even if $L$ is non-orientable, we get a trivialization of $\Lambda^n(T^*X^\circ)$ over any orientation preserving loop on $L$.

 For a smooth compact surface $B\subset X^\circ$ with boundary such that $\dd B\subset L$ is a collection of orientation-preserving loops in $L$, we define $K(B)\in\Z$ as the obstruction to extending this trivialization from $\dd B$ to $B$.
 Since twice $\dd B$ is always orientation-preserving, for a general smooth closed surface $B\subset X^\circ$ with $\dd B\subset L$ we may consistently define $K(B)\in\frac12\Z$ as one half of the obstruction to extending the corresponding trivialization on $2\dd B$.
 Clearly, the value $K(B)$ depends only on $[B]\in H_2(X^\circ,L)$.
 The homomorphism